-It's particularly useful for encouraging students to recognise familiar words even in difficult texts.
+It's particularly useful for encouraging students to recognise familiar words even in difficult songs.
 This activity works well with all kinds of songs, and can be used to introduce a song, or simply as an enjoyable warmer or cooler.

-- 'Do you think it's sad or happy?'
+- Do you think it's sad or happy?

-- 'Is it a love song?
+- Is it a love song?

-- 'Why?
-Which words make you think that?'.
+- Which words make you think that?

-- Following this activity, I can then go on to use the song for a variety of purposes, for example as a text for reading comprehension or language work, or for the class to sing together.
+- Following this activity, you can then go on to use the song for a variety of purposes, for example as a text for reading comprehension or language work, or for the class to sing together.

 This activity can be used at all levels - it just depends on the words you put on the cards.
 More challenging songs can be made doable if the words chosen are simple and easy to pick out.
 Similarly, an easier song can be made more challenging for high-level students by choosing words that are difficult to hear, or making the extra words ones with very similar sounds.